snkas/basic-sim/doc/udp_burst_application.md

 # UDP burst application

 The UDP burst application is a simple type of application.
 It schedules bursts, meaning "send from A to B at a rate of X Mbit/s at time T for duration D".
 It saves the results of the bursts into useful file formats.

 It encompasses the following files:

+* **UdpBurstApplication:** `model/apps/udp-burst-application.cc/h`

-* `model/apps/udp-burst-application.cc/h` - Application which acts as both client and server.
+  Application which acts as both client and server.
 One application instance is installed for each node, and the bursts for which it is incoming or outgoing are registered with it.

+* **UdpBurstInfo:** `model/apps/udp-burst-info.cc/h`

-* `model/apps/udp-burst-info.cc/h` - Information to start a UDP burst.
+  Information to start a UDP burst.

+* **IdSeqHeader:** `model/apps/id-seq-header.cc/h`

-* `model/apps/id-seq-header.cc/h` - Header put into the UDP burst packets to keep track of which burst it belongs to and which packet in the sequence it is.
+  Header put into the UDP burst packets to keep track of which burst it belongs to and which packet in the sequence it is.

+* **UdpBurstHelper:** `helper/apps/udp-burst-helper.cc/h`

-* `helper/apps/udp-burst-helper.cc/h` - Helper to install UDP burst applications.
+  Helper to install UDP burst applications.

-* `helper/apps/udp-burst-scheduler-reader.cc/h` - Reader for the UDP burst schedule.
+* **UdpBurstScheduler:** `helper/apps/udp-burst-scheduler.cc/h`

-* `helper/apps/udp-burst-scheduler.cc/h` - Reads in a schedule of bursts.
+  Reads in a schedule of bursts.
 It installs burst applications on all relevant nodes.
 Once the run is over, it can retrieve the UDP burst application results and write them to file.

+* **UdpBurstScheduleReader:** `helper/apps/udp-burst-schedule-reader.cc/h`

+  Reader for the UDP burst schedule.

 You can use the application(s) separately, or make use of the UDP burst scheduler (which is recommended).

 ## Getting started: UDP burst scheduler

 1. Add the following to the `config_ns3.properties` in your run folder (for 2 UDP bursts that need to be tracked):

    ```
    enable_udp_burst_scheduler=true